Anaïs Berck invites five makers for a paid residency during two weekends in September and October 2022.

 - from Thursday 13 till Saturday 15 October, Brussels

-- a discussion and presentation of the experiments on Sunday 16 October
+- Discussion and presentation of the experiments on Sunday 16 October

 During the residency Anaïs Berck will create a temporary working environment where participants from different backgrounds come together to develop publishing experiments.
 We prefer to use Free, Libre and Open Source software and data available under open licenses.
 Documentation and experiments are shared under the open content license CC4R.